When and Why to Use an Open Top Container

 Open Top Container

-Simply put, open top containers can be identified as shipping containers without a fixed roof panel (roof or ceiling).
+Open top containers can be identified as shipping containers without a fixed roof panel (roof or ceiling).
 This type of container is specifically designed to handle specialized cargo that falls under major categories such as construction, agricultural, and industrial equipment.
 In fact, open top containers are primarily used for oversized or irregularly shaped cargo that cannot be loaded through the standard container doors.

 The absence of a roof panel allows these containers to be loaded and unloaded from the top, typically using cranes or other lifting equipment.
 Often, the cargo transported in open top containers exceeds the height of the container frame, which is why such shipments are commonly referred to as out of gauge (OOG) cargo.